Dynatrace/OneAgent-SDK/README.md

 ## Trace Context

-An instance of the `OneAgentSDK` provides access to the *Trace-Id* and *Span-Id* information of the current PurePath node.
+An instance of the `OneAgentSDK` provides access to `TraceContextInfo` which holds information about the *Trace-Id* and *Span-Id* of the current PurePath node.
 This information can then be used to provide e.g. additional context in log messages.

+Please note that `TraceContextInfo` is not intended for tagging or context-propagation use cases.
+Dedicated APIs (e.g. [remote calls](#remoting) or [web requests](#webreqeusts)) as well as built-in OneAgent sensors take care of linking services correctly.

 ```Java
 TraceContextInfo traceContextInfo = oneAgentSDK.getTraceContextInfo();